 - Preheat oven to 175C / 350°F. Butter an 8-by-8-inch or similar baking pan and set aside.

 - Combine almond flour, oat flour, cornstarch, cocoa powder, and baking powder in a medium bowl.

 - In your bigger bowl or stand mixer with a paddle attachment add eggs, olive oil, sugar, milk, vanilla extract, and salt and mix well.
-Add flour mix and stir shortly just until combined.
+Add flour mixture and stir shortly just until combined.
 Transfer the batter into the baking pan and spread evenly.